Skellington-Closet/slack-mock/README.md

 the same instance.

 Config options are:
-  - rtmPort (number, optional) The port number the RTM websocket server will be started on.
+  - `rtmPort` (number, optional) The port number the RTM websocket server will be started on.
 Defaults to 9001.
-  - logLevel (String, optional) The log level to use.
+  - `logLevel` (String, optional) The log level to use.
 One of error, warn, info, verbose, debug, silly.
 Defaults to info.

-### `reset`: `function()`

-Resets all mocks.
-A convenience method for calling reset on individual API mocks.

 ### `instance`

 The configured instance of the Slack Mock `slackMock.instance` object.
 This is the same object returned from `slackMock(config)`

 ### `instance.events` (Events API)